spineo/RGButterflyDocs/README.md

 ### Paints Data Capture

-Photographed paint swatch areas can be tapped and integrated into a _Mix Association_ as shown in the screenshots below.
+Photographed paint swatches can be tapped and integrated into a _Mix Association_ as shown in the screenshots below.
 The _Add Color Mix_ feature (screenshots 2 & 3) allows users to add existing reference colors to the mix.
-A more detailed session used for this type of data capture can be found __[here](DataCapture.md)__.
+A more detailed example can be found __[here](DataCapture.md)__.

 ![DataCapture](images/ManualDataCapture.jpg)

 ### Settings

-The Settings Controller, accessible from the gear button (bottom right on most views), allows a number of global App customizations.
-Other "Non-Settings" features embedded in this controller include the _About this App_ and _Disclaimer_ pages, Links to the _Web Documentation_ (GitHub Pages), Email _Provide Feedback_ link, and documentation _Share_ buttons which enable distribution using any share-able App (such as Facebook, Twitter, Messenger, and Email) that user has access to.
-More on this controller, including screenshots, can be found [__here__](Settings.md).
+The Settings view, accessible from the bottom-right gear button, enables global App customizations.
+Other features include the _About this App_ and _Disclaimer_ pages, links to the _Web Documentation_, a _Provide Feedback_ link, and _Share_ buttons (i.e., Facebook, Twitter, and so on).
+More about this view can be found [__here__](Settings.md).

 ### Privacy, Access and Alerts

 This App does not store user or location information.
 Specific privacy settings must be enabled in order to access the Camera or Photo Library.
-Alerts cover a variety of use cases (though most alerts are informational).
-More content related to _Access and Alerts_ can be found __[here](AccessAndAlerts.md)__.
+Alerts are issued under several conditions (though most are informational).
+More on _Access and Alerts_ can be found __[here](AccessAndAlerts.md)__.

 ### Programming Considerations